Thiararapeter/SuperWp-Dashboard-Announcement/README.txt

 == Upgrade Notice ==

-= 1.3.01 =
+= 1.3.04 =
-This update introduces several new features and improvements to the Superwp Dashboard Announcement plugin.
-We recommend updating to the latest version to take advantage of these enhancements.
+This update addresses various display issues and improves the overall functionality of the Superwp Dashboard Announcement plugin.
+We recommend updating to the latest version for a better user experience.
 == Screenshots ==

 No Screenshots